POPWorldMedia/POPBlog/README.md

 ## About this project

 This is based roughly on my personal blog, which was first posted in the late aughts as an ASP.NET Webforms app, eventually converted to MVC and then ASP.NET Core after that.
-It's a little crusty, but it's super simple.
+It's a little crusty in places, but it's super simple.
 It's not a SPA because the public side is all text, and the admin side is too simple to bother.
 I open sourced it because I needed a basic aggregator for a few projects, and wanted to use a Razor class library and just override the layout with the appropriate header and CSS to skin it as necessary.

+## New in v3

+* Updated all of the bits to .NET 6, Bootstrap 5 and removed jQuery.
+* New feature: Simplified photo post form for quick (mobile) posts with a photo, automatically resized for blog use.
+* Cleaned up UI in a bunch of places, including cleaner comment display.

 ## Getting started

 Run the database project by passing your database connection string as the only parameter, and dbup will magically make the schema current.
+You can specify the connection string in `/Properties/launchSettings.json`.

 The MVC project can be used as a class library to feed your web app by referencing the project.
-Override views with your own markup in the web project, along with your assets and such.
-Even better, go the package route.
+Even better, reference the packages (see below).
+Override views with your own markup in the web project if you need to (particularly the `/Views/Shared/_Layout.cshtml` file, for custom header and footer, for example), along with your assets and such.
+Mimic the stuff in `Program.cs` for the back end and the `gulpfile.js` for the front end, as seen in the `PopBlog.Web` project.

 ## Go the package route